 Collaboration is important in most jobs, even those that involve a lot of independent work.
 If you’re part of a larger organization, you’re part of a team.

 That’s why 86.3% of recruiters say they look for the ability to work in a team on students’ resumes.

 You use interpersonal skills in every interaction, big or small, that you have at your job.
-Strong interpersonal skills make a good impression on your customers, your coworkers, and your employer — all important for advancing your career.
+Strong interpersonal skills make a good impression on your customers, coworkers, and employer.
+These people are all important to help you advance your career.

 Some examples of things people with good interpersonal skills might be able to do are:

 Work with a colleague to develop a plan

 Motivate others to work harder